ec-ecopotential/dcs-sen2cor/README.md

 sudo yum -y install dcs-sen2cor-<version>.x86_64.rpm
 ```

-> At this stage there are no releases yet due to a known limitations in SEN2COR
+> At this stage there are no releases yet due to a known limitations in SEN2COR described [here](http://forum.step.esa.int/t/sen2cor-writes-files-in-the-installation-folder-at-runtime/2013)

 #### Using the development version